 Try to choose someone who would honor your family; who would respect your father and mother.
 Choose someone who would respect your parents just like you respect them.

 Most of the marriages nowadays don’t continue because we forget the central aspect of Islam while choosing a Muslim husband.
 May Allah help us and guide us in finding the right spouse for ourselves who would be our partner in this world and if Allah wills; in Jannah too.
 In that Allah.
-At nikah halal, we promise to provide you the best search experience to find the perfect Muslim Partner in your neighborhood.
-Sign up today to start searching for your ideal Muslim Husband.
+At nikah halal, we promise to provide you the best search experience to find the perfect Muslim husband in your neighborhood.